jehanson4/SKT-Visualizer/Design21/DevNotes.md

 ## Event flow

 We use PropertyChangeEvents throughout.
+* selector fires property changes when selection changes
+* SK2Model fires property changes when its parameters change
+* DSObservable fires property changes when its values change and when its calibration changes

-On receiving a PropertyChangeEvent, the recipient will set internal flag(s) signifying this or that of its properties needs updating.
+On receiving a PropertyChangeEvent, the recipient will set internal flag(s) signifying this or that needs updating.

 Before each render pass, all updates are performed.

 ### UI interactions